Thrifty Lady is a military wife looking to make the most of each dollar while creating fun.

 - Mazes- Mazes are great for problem solving and come for all different levels

 - Reading- Parents will need to read to younger children that cannot.
 However, if your child has the language skills, he or she can start describing the pictures to "read" to you.
 Going through books will get your child encouraged to read and help them to love books later on.

 - Languages- Children are the best primed to learn a new language.
 There are many products and toys available to help teach foreign language skills.
 Even learning a couple foreign words as a child will make it easier for them to learn a language later on in life.

 Collections that are Easy for Toddlers to Gather

 There are so many wonderful skills that children can learn by collecting.
 Collecting a group of items will help children look for matches, learn about similarities and differences, and reinforce counting skills.
-Your child might be naturally inclined to gather a certain type of objects.
+Your child might be naturally inclined to gather a certain type of object.
 For example, my daughter loves to select a new rock each time we go on a walk.
-Other collections, you may need to prompt.
+For other collections, you may need to prompt.